 As an additional step, it’s recommended that you delete the actual tvOS software update from your iOS device.
 You can do that in Settings —> General —> iPhone Storage or iPad Storage.

-Can you downgrade from iOS 13 to iOS 12?
+Can you downgrade from the current iOS to an earlier iOS?

-Of course, you can always try to find an IPSW restore image for iOS 12.4.X.
-We’ll refrain from linking any sites because many of them are pretty ephemeral, but a simple Google search will help you out here.
+Of course, you can always try to find an IPSW restore image for iOS.
+We purposefully refrain from linking to any specific sites here, but a simple Google search will help you out here.

-Do note that Apple will likely stop signing these IPSW images shortly after iOS 13 debuts.
-The chances of success after that are pretty slim.
+Apple usually stops signing these IPSW images shortly after an iOS version (major or minor) debuts.
+The chances of success after that window are pretty slim.

-Because of that, the best course of action is to simply stay on iOS 13.
+Because of that, the best course of action is to simply stay on whatever iOS version your device runs.